 The Adolf Loos Apartment and Gallery auction house has once again confirmed that it is the leader of the Czech art auction market.

-At Sunday's auction of the Adolf Loos Apartment and Gallery in the new exhibition space Expo 58 ART in Prague, new world and artist records were broken.
+At Sunday's auction of the Adolf Loos Apartment and Gallery in the new exhibition space Expo 58 ART in Prague Letná, new world and artist records were broken.
 One of the auction's highlights was the prized oil Toyen, Je m'aperçois que ma page blanche est devenue verte.
 The title of the painting was applied to the parte of this important surrealist painter.
-This seminal work by Toyen went for 1 163 265 EUR, making the painting the world auction record for the most expensive Toyen sold in the 1950s and the most expensive Toyen ever sold in the post-war period in the country.
+This seminal work by Toyen went for CZK 28.435.000, making the painting the world auction record for the most expensive Toyen sold in the 1950s and the most expensive Toyen ever sold in the post-war period in the country.

-A smaller oil painting by Alois Wachsman, Figure (Standing Naked Woman), from 1930, which was painted at a time when Wachsman was working in the spirit of Picasso's imaginative cubism of the late 1920s, rose to 98 776 EUR.
+A smaller oil painting by Alois Wachsman, Figure (Standing Naked Woman), from 1930, which was painted at a time when Wachsman was working in the spirit of Picasso's imaginative cubism of the late 1920s, rose to CZK 2,420,000.

-An unusual lot in the auction was a painting by Vaclav Havel, The White Horse in Space.
-This memorabilia sold for an incredible 123 469 EUR.
+An unusual item in the auction was a painting by Vaclav Havel, The White Horse in Space.
+This memorabilia sold for an incredible CZK 3,025,000.

-There was also a successful charity auction of paintings for the benefit of the AutTalk Foundation of Katerina Sokolova, the BeCharity Foundation and the Hagibor social home care.
+There was also a successful charity auction of paintings for the benefit of the AutTalk Foundation of Katerina Sokolova, the BeCharity Foundation and the Hagibor social care home.

-Over 90 % of the auction lots were sold.
+Over 90 % of the auction items were sold.